file-format/Products/content/en/word-processing/javascript/redocx/index.md

 Header_Image="header-image.png"
 Image_H2_Text="Open Source JavaScript library to create, modify and convert Word files, add paragraphs and a list of dots to existing documents & so on."
 Image_Tag_Text=""
-Image_Alt_Text=" "
+Image_Alt_Text=""
 Image_title_Text=""
 Header_H1_Text="JavaScript API to Handle Word Documents with React" Header_H2_Text="Open Source JavaScript library to create, modify and convert Word files, add paragraphs and a list of dots to existing documents & so on." >}}

 {{< SinglePage/PageBody/menu/submenu >}}
 {{< SinglePage/PageBody/tab/wrapper >}}